zhonghua-zheng/pl-cee202-docs/source/page/markdown_intro.md

 To create a markdown-based documentation:

 - You are not required to learn any syntax if you are using [Typora](https://typora.io/).
-- You can learn basica Markdown syntax within 5 mins.
+- You can learn basic Markdown syntax within 5 mins.
 See the resources:
-  - **Markdown cheatsheet from Markdown Guide** ([link](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf))
+  - **Markdown cheatsheet from Markdown Guide** ([link](https://www.markdownguide.org/basic-syntax))

   - **Markdown cheatsheet from GitHub** ([link](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf))
   - **Extended syntax** ([link](https://www.markdownguide.org/extended-syntax))